What is a Penthouse? Understanding the Ultimate in Luxury June 2026

 A budget narrows down the market and will help you stick to your plans.
 Consider the resale value.
 This is a big investment, and you should approach it knowing how you will dispose of it when it’s time to move on.

 External factors like location, property market, and economic conditions define the penthouse resale value.
-According to recent market data, only 51% of luxury homebuyers in 2025 purchased properties as their primary residence, with buyers increasingly treating penthouses as part of a global real estate portfolio strategy.
-Research the market and consult a real estate agent to differentiate a good buy from a less promising one.
+According to the Sotheby's International Realty 2026 Luxury Outlook, only 51% of luxury homebuyers in 2025 purchased properties as their primary residence, with buyers increasingly treating penthouses as part of a global real estate portfolio strategy.
+Research the market and consult a real estate agent to tell a good buy from a less promising one.

 5. Maintenance and management